phoenix-oosd/EVTC-Log-Parser/README.md

-# EVTC Log Parser
+# EVTC Log Parser #

-## About
+## About ##

-This program is a parser for ` .evtc ` event chain logs created by ` arcdps `.
-It is written in Java 8, so requires an installation of ` JRE 1.8 `.
+The project was started to help re-live boss encounters and identify areas for improvement in my own organized group raids.
+The resultant program is a parser for ` .evtc ` event chain logs created by [arcdps](https://www.deltaconnected.com/arcdps/).
+It is written in Java 8 and requires an installation of [JRE 1.8](https://www.java.com/en/download/) (you probably already have it installed).

+## User Manual ##

+Because of the way Java works in tandem with Windows you don't want to run the program by double-clicking ` evtc_log_parser.jar `.
+Instead you will have to use the supplied `run .bat`, though this allows more customization (more on this later).
+Double clicking `run .bat` will open a console with a menu.
+Enter the option you want by number (e.g. 1 for Final DPS) and press Enter to confirm.
+Each  ` .evtc ` file in `/logs/` will be processed.
+The results will be displayed on the console.

-On first use, the following folders are created in the launch directory: ` /logs/ `, ` /graphs/ `, and ` /tables/ `.
-Copy ` .evtc ` file(s) for parsing into ` /logs/ `.
-The program will recursively search ` /logs/ ` for ` .evtc ` files.
-Both ` /graphs/ ` and ` /tables/ ` are output folders.
+On first run, the following folders are created in the launch directory: /logs/, /graphs/, and /tables/.
+Copy .evtc file(s) for parsing into /logs/.
+The program will recursively search /logs/ for .evtc files.
+Both /graphs/ and /tables/ are output folders for the related options.

+### Locating the Logs ###
+The ` .evtc ` files are automatically created by ` arcdps ` at the end of boss encounters.
-The ` .evtc ` files can be found at ` Documents\arcdps.cbtlogs `.
-Each folder corresponds to a different event, consult the table below to find the files you need.
+Your files can be found at ` Documents\arcdps.cbtlogs `, each subdirectory corresponds to a different boss encounter.
+Consult the table below to find the logs you need want to analyze.

 | Folder        | Boss           |
 | ------------- |----------------|